jamzrob/offroad-autonomous-vehicle/README.md

 ## Contributions and Feedback

 The Offroad Autonomous Vehicle front end team welcomes any contributions and feedback.
-Maintainers of the repository are James Raubenheimber, Alex Franzen and Asaf Roth
+Maintainers of the repository are James Raubenheimer, Alex Franzen and Asaf Roth